whitneyburton/portfolios/students/1804-front/nick-dambrosio/20180607-nick-dambrosio-m1.markdown

 Lots of inconsistencies with indentation and semicolons - look at the style guides!
 Could be a bit more descriptive with naming conventions

+#Partner Feedback
+Nick was a very organized partner who took time to structure our workflow into actionable itemized lists.
+Using Trello as a resource, we were able to track our progress through the various phases and this prevented us from misusing our work time.
+Nick also was excellent at completing his designated tasks on time and then helping me solve the problems i had.
+Nick excels at solving complex coding problems by being unafraid to try different ideas until something works.
+The only downside to this strategy is sometimes the working code is complex and difficult for others coming into the codebase to understand quickly.
+To remedy this going forward, Nick could go back and refactor his code to make it easier for others to understand. - Michael Lyons

 #### (IdeaBox)

 * [GitHub URL](https://github.com/imsteaky/ideabox)